Kōji Tanigawa: Shogi professional

 In February 1979, Tanigawa won the 2nd Young Lions Tournament (1978) for his first championship as a professional.

 Tanigawa's first major title match appearance came in 1983 when he challenged Hifumi Katō for the 41st Meijin title.
 Tanigawa won the match 4 games to 2 to not only win his first major title, but also to become the youngest player to ever win the Meijin title at the age of 21.
 The following year, he successfully defended his title by defeating Hidemitsu Moriyasu 4 games to 1 in the 42nd Meijin title match; he was however, unable to defend his title once again title in 1985, losing the 43rd Meijin title match to Makoto Nakahara 4 games to 2.

 On March 10, 2011, Tanigawa became the 4th shogi professional to win 1200 official games when he defeated Daisuke Nakagawa.Tanigawa's age of 48 years and 11 months made him at that time the youngest player to achieve such a result.

-On October 1, 2018, Tanigawa became the fifth shogi professional to win 1300 official games.
+On October 1, 2018, Tanigawa became the fifth shogi professional to win 1300 official games, and on January 15, 2025, he became the third player to win 1400 official games.